xenit-eu/dynamic-extensions-for-alfresco/documentation/DE_Specific_Extension_Deps.md

 A final benefit is the isolation towards Alfresco: none of the deployed OSGi libraries will be visible to Alfresco and thus we can safely deploy newer versions of eg. Guava without conflicting with Alfresco code dependencies.

-You can avoid the use of **bnd** by first checking the Spring bundle repository: <http://ebr.springsource.com/repository/app/>.
-They host OSGi versions of many popular Java libraries.

 ## ClassNotFoundException

 When using libraries such as Hibernate or Spring's @Configuration support, you may encounter `ClassNotFoundException` (ie. references to cglib).